dariogoetz/keyboard_layout_optimizer/README.md

 1. Add a new file `my_metric_name.rs` in the corresponding directory.
 It will contain the evaluation logic of the metric.

-1. The new module should contain
+1. The new file should contain
-    - a `Parameters` struct with the parameters that will be configurable in the YAML file and
+    - a `Parameters` struct with the parameters that will be configurable in the YAML config and
     - a `MyMetricName` struct holding data required for the evaluation (usually only the parameters from the `Parameters` struct)

  1. In order to make the `MyMetricName` struct into a uni-, bi-, or trigram metric, it needs to implement the `{Unigram|Bigram|Trigram}Metric` trait.
 For that, it is required to implement two functions:
-    - the `name` function that simply returns the metric's name, e.g. `My Metric` and
+    - the `name` function that simply returns the metric's name, e.g. `"My Metric"` and
-    - the `individual_cost` metric that assigns a cost value to a single n-gram.
+    - the `individual_cost` function that assigns a cost value to a single n-gram.

     Optionally, you can also implement the `total_cost` function that receives a slice of n-grams, but in most cases the default implementation suffices (it calls the `individual_cost` function for each n-gram).

     If your metric is a layout metric, there is no `individual_cost` function (as there are no individual n-grams to consider).
 In that case, you need to implement the `total_cost` function.

-1. The `MyMetricName` struct should also have a `new` function receiving the `Parameters` for generating a new instance.
+1. The `MyMetricName` struct should also have a `new` function for generating a new instance.
+It receives an instance of `Parameters`.

 1. The main parameters of the `individual_cost` function are one/two/three `LayerKey` elements for the keys that belong to the individual uni-/bi-/trigram and the weight of the bigram (how often it occurs in the corpus).